zanuka/leaderport-core-ui/README.md

 ## Leaderboard Use Cases

-VueValkyrie is primarily designed for games and competitive applications, but it can be easily applied to other domains:
+Primarily designed for games and competitive applications, but it can be easily applied to other domains:

-- Sports Analytics: Real-time stats and rankings for professional leagues (e.g., NFL, NBA, MLB, NHL) and amateur competitions
+- Sports Analytics: Real-time stats and rankings for professional leagues (e.g., NFL, NBA, MLB, NHL)
 - Education and E-learning: Track student progress and achievements in online courses
 - Fitness and Health Tracking: Monitor user rankings for steps taken, calories burned, or workout streaks
-- Sales and Marketing Performance: Showcase top performers in sales teams or most effective marketing campaigns
+- Sales and Marketing Performance: Showcase top performers or most effective marketing campaigns
+- Web Analytics: Real-time tracking of website metrics, user engagement, and content performance

 ## Why Valkey?